Netflix/metaflow-docs/docs/getting-started/infrastructure.md

 - You want to use another cloud besides AWS.
 - You need a more customizable workflow orchestrator and a compute platform than what the AWS-managed services can provide.
+- This stack doesn't support [event-triggering](/production/event-triggering).
+If this feature is important to you, consider using one of the Kubernetes-based stacks.

 ### Customizable full stack on AWS, powered by Kubernetes